WegenenVerkeer/atomium/README.md

-# atom-json
+# atomomium

-Atom-Json serialization in Scala
+Atom feed server and client in Scala

 # Build status